Breaking into the PC gaming world can be expensive.

-If you’ve got friends with gaming PCs, you might have heard them about their sweet new liquid cooling system that “only” cost a few hundred dollars.
+If you’ve got friends who own gaming PCs, you might have heard about their sweet new liquid cooling system that “only” cost a few hundred dollars.

 At those prices, it must cost an absolute fortune to build a gaming PC, right?

-The Best $400 Gaming PC Build For 2019
+The Best Cheap $400 Gaming PC Build For 2023

 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.